brandonchartier/coppice/README.md

 ## Roadmap

-- Immutable state handling, for easier rollback to previous states.
+- Immutable state handling, to ease rolling back to previous states.
+- CLI for Coppice App, and adding examples, to make start-up simpler.